josgiort/RPIPredictionComparison/README.md

 In the following project, we focus on using and evaluating domain-specific deep learning models which can help describe and understand RPIs by modeling and classifying them.

-The term **"molecules"** will refer to either protein residues, protein amino acids, or RNA nucleotides; to denote biological entities at a greater scale than atoms.

 The following concepts were important for the evaluations made:

 ### AlphaFold3